Network Configuration Automation

 SDN companies have learned this and now allow network nodes to handle some or part control plane operations.

-You don’t need to be a programmer, but you should start to think like one.
+You don’t need to be a programmer, but you should start thinking like one.
 Learning to program will make you better equipped to deal with things.
-Programming networks is a diagonal step to what you are doing now, offering an environment to run code and ways to test code before you run it out.
+Programming networks is a diagonal step from what you are doing now, offering an environment to run code and ways to test code before you run it out.

 The current CLI is the most dangerous approach to device configuration; you can even lock yourself out of a device.
 Programming adds a safety net.
 It’s more of a mental shift.
 Stop jumping to the CLI and THINK FIRST.
 Break the task down and create workflows.
 Workloads are then mapped to an automation platform.

-TCL ( Tool Command Language ) is a scripting language that was created in 1988 at UC Berkeley.
-It aims to tie together Shell scripts and Unix commands.
+TCL ( Tool Command Language ) is a scripting language created in 1988 at UC Berkeley.
+It aims to connect Shell scripts and Unix commands.
 EXPECT is a TCL extension written by Don Libes.
 It automates Telnet, SSH, and Serial sessions to perform many repetitive tasks.

 EXPECT’s main drawback is that it is not secure and is synchronous only.
 If you log onto a device, you display login credentials in the EXPECT scripts and cannot encrypt that data in the code.
 In addition, it operates sequentially, meaning you send a command and wait for the output; it does not send send send and wait to receive; it’s a send and waits, sends and wait for mythology.